sircharlo/meeting-media-manager/SUPPORT.md

 Please seek support in the following ways:

-1. :book: [**Read the documentation**](https://sircharlo.github.io/meeting-media-manager/) for the project to see if you can figure it out on your own.
-The documentation is the best place to start when you have questions about how to use the project.
+1. :book: [**Read the M³ documentation**](https://sircharlo.github.io/meeting-media-manager/) to see if you can figure it out on your own.
+The documentation is the best place to start when you have questions about how to use M³.
 If you find a bug in the documentation, please open an issue or submit a pull request to fix it.

-2. :bulb: **Search for answers and ask questions on GitHub.** This is the most appropriate place for debugging issues specific to your use of the project, or figuring out how to use the project in a specific way.
+2. :bulb: **Search for answers and ask questions on GitHub.** This is the most appropriate place for debugging issues specific to your use of M³, or figuring out how to use M³ in a specific way.
 You can do so by searching through the existing [issues](https://github.com/sircharlo/meeting-media-manager/issues?q=is%3Aissue) and [discussions](https://github.com/sircharlo/meeting-media-manager/discussions?discussions_q=) to see if someone else has already asked the same question.

 3. :memo: As a **last resort**, you may [open an issue](https://github.com/sircharlo/meeting-media-manager/issues/new/choose) to report a problem or [open a discussion](https://github.com/sircharlo/meeting-media-manager/discussions/new/choose) to ask a question.
 However, please clearly explain what you are trying to do, and list what you have already attempted to solve the problem.